harrycresswell/harry/content/articles/listing-content-in-hugo.md

 {{ end }}
 ```

-Notice the location mirrors the content directory structure.
+Notice the location of this list template mirrors the content directory structure.

 Now we can customise the template however we like and Hugo will only return content from the corresponding folder at `./content/posts`.
 Whilst all other pages will continue to use the default list template.